iamturns/create-exposed-app/docs/adr/002-prefer-multiple-config-files.md

 - Storing with extensions (e.g. `.js`, `.yml`, `.json`) provides syntax highlighting
 - Easier to find the configuration
 - Easier for IDE and other tools to discover
-- Improved seperation of concerns
+- Improved separation of concerns